Devanshi0209/ICC_MatchWinner_Prediction/README.md

 8. We use this model to predict the winner of 2023 final match.

 CONCLUSION:
-The conclusion shows us that based on the team we are playing against- Australia and the Venue- Ahmedabad, India is going to lose the ICC World Cup 2023 Final.
+The conclusion shows us that based on the team India is playing against- Australia and the Venue- Ahmedabad, India is going to lose the ICC World Cup 2023 Final.
 This model has 70% accuracy.
 To reproduce the project, load the ipynb file in Google Collab, upload all the datasets and run the code.